Tours FC: History

 The club were relegated again at the end of the 2018–19 Championnat National season, and were further relegated administratively by the DNCG, confirmed by appeal on 11 July 2019, forcing them to play at the fifth level Championnat National 3 in the 2019–20 season.

 In April 2020, after the truncation of the season due to the COVID-19 pandemic, Tours expected to be promoted back to Championnat National 2, due to being placed top of their group at the time the season was stopped.
 However, on 15 June 2020, The DNCG committee of the FFF denied their promotion.
 The decision was ratified by the appeal committee on 10 July 2020.

 In March 2021, after a season voided by COVID-19, the club announced the opening of a Société coopérative d’intérêt collectif (SCIC) (cooperative shareholding society) with the hope of involving more of the community in the governance of the club.
 In July 2021, the DNCG committee of the FFF relegated the club to the sixth tier for financial reasons.
 The result was confirmed on appeal later in the month.
 They finished top of their division at the end of the 2021–22 season, but the league ruled they were to be denied promotion for financial reasons.
 The decision was overturned on appeal, and Tours climbed back to National 3.

+On 26 February 2025, Tours's liquidation due to financial struggles was confirmed by the French Football Federation.
+The club's teams were removed from all leagues in France.

+After Tours FC

+Following the liquidation of Tours FC, an ephemerous association was founded under the name of Jeunesse Tours Foot for the previous members of the defunct Tours FC.

+On 29 April 2025, it was announced that Football Club de l'Ouest tourangeau, a National 3 club based in the near cities of Ballan-Miré and Savonnières would change its name for Union Foot de Touraine, and would extend its influence to the cities of Tours and Joué-lès-Tours, to compensate for the liquidation of Tours FC and Joué-lès-Tours FCT (liquidated in August 2024).
+The club reveals its new colours and logo on 2 June 2025.

-Colours and logos
+Colours and crests

 Tours' crest is inspired by the city's coats of arms with three towers and a Fleur-de-lis.
 It bears the club's motto "Turonorum civitas libera", which means in Latin "Free city of Turones".
 Turones is the Celtic tribe, which gave its name to Tours.
 The motto was found engraved on a rock, which is now in the undergrounds of the Beaux Arts Museum located in the city.
 The salamander is a reference to King François I.

-Stadium

-Tours has been playing at the Stade de la Vallée du Cher since 1978.
-In 1979, the stadium's capacity was 22,000, but now only incorporates on 13,500.
-The stadium was built thanks to former mayor Jean Royer, as he wanted a decent venue for the club.
-Before the construction of the Vallée du Cher, Tours played its home matches at the Stade de Grammont.

-Supporters

-In France, Tours is not a town fond of football because of the lack of football tradition.
-Moreover, supporters were disappointed of the club's poor results in the past.
-However, the accession to Ligue 2 in 2006 where they remained for 10 seasons created some interest in the city and audiences in the stadium are gradually increasing.
-There are currently three groups of supporters: